anjuna-security/go-nitro-attestation/README.md

 ### Generate an AWS Nitro Attestation Report

-If your application is running inside an Anjuna Nitro Enclave, be mindful that an endpoint is available internally to the Enclave.
+When running your application inside an Anjuna Nitro Enclave, there will be an internal endpoint available to the Enclave.
 This endpoint can be used by your application to fetch a new Signed AWS Nitro Attestation Report.

-The endpoint is available at `http://localhost:50123` and the API is available in path `/api/v1/attestation/report`.
-The API accepts a `GET` request with a base64 URL encoded query parameter `userData` that can be used to provide custom data to the report.
-The custom data is optional and when decoded cannot exceed `1024 bytes` in size.
+The endpoint is available at `http://localhost:50123` and the API is available at the path `/api/v1/attestation/report`.
+The API accepts a `GET` request with three optional base64 URL encoded parameters, each supporting up to 1024 bytes (after decoding):

+  * `userPublicKey` for supplying a public key which is included in the attestation document.
+    When using this API for the purpose of accessing secrets in KMS, an ASN.1 DER encoded RSA 2048 bit public key is expected.
+  * `userData` for providing custom data to the report.
+  * `nonce` to add a nonce value to the report for hardening the request against replay attacks.
+    The `userData` parameter can also be used for this purpose.
+    In either case a source of random data should be used for each request for it to be effective.

  The API will return the AWS Nitro Attestation Report as a CBOR-encoded COSE-signed binary document.

 If your application was written in Go, you can use the package `attester` to easily communicate with the endpoint and generate a new Signed AWS Nitro Attestation Report.